kubernetes-sigs/metrics-server/README.md

   scraped from Kubelets (defaults to 60s).

 - `--kubelet-insecure-tls`: skip verifying Kubelet CA certificates.
-Not recommended for production usage, but can be useful in test clusters with self-signed Kubelet serving certificates.
+Not recommended for production usage, but can be useful in testing clusters with self-signed Kubelet serving certificates.

 - `--kubelet-port`: the port to use to connect to the Kubelet (defaults to